 However, people who find themselves ignorant or less concerned about climate change and environmental pollution will find no reason to change from a linear usage system.

 A high percentage of renewability and recycled materials will depend on how well consumers care for the products.
 Also, the orientation of consumers about buying used clothes and accessories is only just changing from negative to positive.

-Before the emergence of sustainable fashion, many consumers perceived it as something only the poor would do.
-However, the rise of online thrift retailers in the US and Europe, with many prominent players now reselling millions in second-hand clothes, points to changing consumer attitudes.
+Before the emergence of higher-end resale and the subsequent popularity of thrifting, many consumers perceived it as something only the poor would do.
+However, the rise of online thrift stores in the US and Europe, with many prominent players now reselling millions of second-hand clothes, points to changing consumer attitudes.
 And large-scale business opportunities.

 Another issue that presents itself is the creation of new ethical fashion business models to replace traditional production and distribution methods.
-There's a need for innovative business and production designs.
+There's a need for large-scale innovation and production re-designs.
 Alongside knowledge sharing and a shorter line of delivery to make this happen.

 Circular fashion cannot wipe out the traditional system in one swoop; it calls for a gradual change.
 The Make Fashion Circular Initiative has brought together apparel giants like Gap Inc., Stella McCartney (through Stella McCartney Cares Foundation), HSBC, Burberry, Inditex, PVH, and H&M Group to facilitate collaborations.

 Establishing circular fashion requires three critical changes across the entire life cycle of our clothes.
 The first step is to redirect the source of raw new materials from virgin resources to renewable waste.
 Next is to develop business models that keep products in circulation for as long as possible.
 Longer than linear use allows.